BT Infinity broadband review

 In other words, it was never quite as simple as comparing by price alone, as the ISPs listed above don't necessarily offer an identical service.

 For that reason, we've written a separate guide to the differences between the providers reselling BT fibre here.

 So: is BT Infinity any good?

-That means 24/7 telephone support and optional extras like TV and online storage.
+That means 24/7 telephone support, and optional extras like TV, online storage, and free public wi-fi.

-The prices are good too - both deals compare fairly well with Virgin Media and with ISPs who offer a resold Infinity service, though other providers, including Plusnet, full review here, offer similar deals for less than BT, although perhaps without quite so many frills.
+The deals compare fairly well with Virgin Media and with ISPs who offer a resold Infinity service.
+And while other providers, including Plusnet (reviewed here) offer seemingly similar deals at lower prices than BT, they tend to come without quite so many perks.